 Installed Packages (latest version):

-#2 Updated by Rick Coats over 1 year ago
+Updated by Rick Coats about 2 years ago

 Further information: I have noted that during the period before first restart of the resolver, that the predefined aliases for the firewall, ie "LAN Address" do not include the ipv6 address of the firewall.